 Ensuring high standards of Health, Safety and Environmental performance continues to be given a high priority by the Company and its Operator, POMCo.
-During the year no Lost Time Accidents ("LTA") or environmental incidents occurred and at 31st December 2021, the Company has achieved 2578 days without an LTA.
-As part of an annual review process, the health, safety, environmental and quality processes of both the Company and the Operator were carefully audited by an independent third party and both businesses retained accreditation to ISO 14001, ISO 45001 and ISO 9001 standards, demonstrating a continued commitment to health & safety performance and improvement.
-For the fifth consecutive year, both PPC and POMCo were also recognised by the UK's Royal Society for the Prevention of Accidents (RoSPA) with a gold medal award in 2021.
+During the year, no Lost Time Accidents ("LTA") or environmental incidents occurred.
+On 31 December 2022, the Company completed 2943 days without an LTA.

+As part of an annual review process, the health, safety, environmental and quality processes of both the Company and the Operator were carefully audited by an independent third party, and both businesses retained accreditation to ISO 14001, ISO 45001 and ISO 9001 standards, demonstrating a continued commitment to health & safety performance and improvement.